-- the effectiveness of safety education and regulatory measures, including mandatory technical requirements; and - potential changes to improve industry and community electrical safety.
+- the effectiveness of safety education and regulatory measures, including mandatory technical requirements; and - the changes that should be considered to improve industry and community electrical safety outcomes.

 These assessments are the subject of continuing policy work by Energy Safety, which include extensive consultation with electrical contractors, unions, training organisations and the Electrical Licensing Board.